 Super Bowl and Food in Numbers

-Nachos is not the only food that football fans love.
+Nachos are not the only food that football fans love.
 Super Bowl Sunday ranks second in food consumption in the States, right after Thanksgiving.

 The National Chicken Council reports that people across the country will consume more than 1.33 billion chicken wings while watching the game on Sunday, which is 2% more than last year.
 Chicken wings are by far the most devoured Super Bowl food.
 Four out of the five most ordered foods during 2016’s Super Bowl chicken wing varieties, namely: